fonipts/pluton-lobby/doc/function_template.md

 # Functional syntax

 ## Introduction
+The goal is to have an idea in building function in template and reuse to if you import to different project.

+Most of pass value are coming from `choices` at `architecture.yaml`
+## Sample syntax
 This function syntax will work on `*.tpl{ext file}` otherwise it will be ignore in execution.

-## Sample syntax

 In a browser :
 ```html